adobe/aepsdk_flutter/plugins/flutter_aepedgebridge/README.md

 ## Usage

-### Installing and initializing the extension with the AEP Mobile Core

 Install the Adobe Experience Platform Edge Network extension in your mobile property and configure the default Datastream ID by following the steps in the [Edge Network extension documentation](https://developer.adobe.com/client-sdks/documentation/edge-network).

 > **Note**